windoze/esparrier/README.md

 2. Plug the board into the USB port.
 3. The LED should be red on start, then turn blue when the board is connected to the WiFi, and finally turn dim yellow when the board is connected to the Barrier/Deskflow server.
 4. When Barrier/Deskflow enters the screen, the LED turns bright green, and when Barrier/Deskflow leaves the screen, the LED turns dim yellow.
-5. The board emulates a standard keyboard and an absolute mouse, it should work in any OS.
+5. The board emulates a standard keyboard and a relative mouse, allowing it to seamlessly span across multiple physical displays on the client machine.
 6. USB HID boot protocol is used, so you should be able to use the board as a USB keyboard/mouse in BIOS/EFI or even if the OS doesn't have a driver for it.

 ## Update Configurations